 Freeport's fame and fortune began a century ago when Leon Leonwood Bean opened a shop to sell equipment and provisions to hunters and fishermen heading north into the Maine woods.
 His success later brought other retailers to the area, making Freeport what it is today.

-During the summer, LL Bean sponsors free Saturday evening concerts in Freeport at Discovery Park.
+In July and August, LL Bean sponsors free Saturday-evening concerts (called Summer in the Park) in Freeport at Discovery Park.